barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 ### Apply the transform to the DT image

 Apply these transforms to deform the tensor image.
-After this the tensors will be correctly located in the fixed space, but they retain their original orientation.
+After this the tensors will be correctly located in the fixed space, but they retain their original orientation in the physical space as defined by the moving image.

 ```
 antsApplyTransforms -d 3 -e 2 -i dt.nii.gz -o dtDeformed.nii.gz \
 -t movingDT_ToFixed1Warp.nii.gz -t movingDT_ToFixed0GenericAffine.mat -r fixed.nii.gz
 ```

+`antsApplyTransforms` will "rebase" the tensors into the physical space of the moving image.
+The tensors are then resampled in the fixed space, but the orientation is not updated.

 You may combine other warps here as you would for a scalar image.
 For example, if the fixed image is the subject's T1, and we have transforms mapping this to template space, we can apply them to map the DT to template space.
 All transforms applied here, both deformable and affine, must then be composed as shown below.